-The Fund is an actively-managed exchange-traded fund ("ETF") that seeks to achieve its objective principally by investing in equity instruments linked directly or indirectly to the performance of U.S.-listed, large capitalization, growth-oriented companies ("growth equities") based on statistical analyses, described below, that seek to estimate the direction of growth equities.
-Such companies may be represented by depositary receipts and may have significant operations in non-U.S. countries.
-The instruments used by the Fund are comprised of (i) index-based ETFs, such as the Invesco Nasdaq 100 ETF (ticker symbol: QQQ), which has a significant portion of its assets invested in the communication services and information technology sectors, and other ETFs (including leveraged and inverse ETFs), providing long or short exposure to growth equities, U.S. Treasury securities, or instruments linked to the Cboe Volatility Index® (the "VIX Index"); (ii) securities issued by the U.S. government or its agencies or instrumentalities; (iii) options and futures contracts on equities, such as the E-mini Nasdaq 100 futures contracts, and (iv) options and futures contracts on the VIX Index.
-The Invesco Nasdaq 100 ETF tracks an index comprised of the securities of 100 of the largest non-financial companies listed on The Nasdaq Stock Market LLC based on their market capitalization.
+The Fund is an actively-managed exchange-traded fund ("ETF") and seeks to achieve its objective principally by investing in instruments linked directly or indirectly to the performance and/or volatility of the S&P 500® Index (the "S&P 500") based on statistical analyses, described below.
+Such instruments may include index-based and other ETFs (including leveraged ETFs) with long exposure to the S&P 500, U.S. Treasury securities, or instruments linked to the Cboe Volatility Index® (the "VIX Index"); securities issued by the U.S. government or its agencies or instrumentalities; and options and futures contracts on the S&P 500 or VIX Index.
 The Fund may also invest the remainder of its portfolio directly or indirectly in cash and cash equivalents.

-Under normal market conditions, the Fund's baseline exposure each day to growth equities is approximately 100%, which the Fund's portfolio managers then adjust based on a statistical method of analysis evaluating the movement of the VIX Index.
-The Fund's exposure to growth equities may be greater or less than 100% at any given time, although the portfolio managers expect that such exposure will generally be between approximately 80% and 120% at the time investments are made.
-The portfolio managers use such analysis to determine the instruments(s) in which to invest for long or short exposure to growth equities.
-During periods where volatility increases, the Fund's portfolio managers expect the Fund to seek protection against falling markets by lowering long exposure to growth equities and also investing long in VIX Index-linked instruments as a hedge.
-During these periods when a hedge is applied, the VIX Index-linked instruments are expected to generate results that are uncorrelated to growth equities and, in combination with lower growth equity exposure, seek to preserve capital.
-From time to time, to generate additional returns, the Fund may also write (sell) call options (described below) on its long growth equity positions; provided, however, that when the Fund writes (sells) a call option it will always own the corresponding amount of exposure to long growth equities and, therefore, the Fund's options position will be "covered."
+Under normal market conditions, the Fund's baseline exposure each day to the S&P 500 is approximately 100%, which the Fund's portfolio managers then adjust based on a statistical method of analysis evaluating the movement of the VIX Index.
+The Fund's exposure to the S&P 500 may be greater or less than 100% at any given time, although the portfolio managers expect that such exposure will generally be between approximately 80% and 120% at the time investments are made.
+The portfolio managers use such analysis to determine in which instruments(s) to invest for long exposure to the S&P 500.
+During periods where volatility increases, the Fund's portfolio managers expect the Fund to seek protection against falling markets by lowering long exposure to the S&P 500 and also investing long in VIX Index-linked instruments as a hedge.
+During these periods when a hedge is applied, the VIX-linked instruments are expected to generate results that are uncorrelated to the S&P 500 and, in combination with lower S&P 500 exposure, seek to preserve capital.
+From time to time, to generate additional returns, the Fund may also write (sell) call options (described below) on its S&P 500 positions; provided, however, that when the Fund writes (sells) a call option it will always own the corresponding amount of exposure to the S&P 500 and, therefore, the Fund's position will be "covered."

-The Fund's strategy primarily relies on proprietary statistical analyses of the volatility of the VIX Index.
+The Fund's strategy primarily relies on proprietary statistical analyses of the VIX Index and VIX futures markets.
 Thompson Capital Management LLC ("Thompson Capital") developed, owns, and maintains these statistical analyses.
 Little Harbor Advisors, LLC, the Fund's investment adviser (the "Adviser"), has an exclusive license to employ the Thompson Capital statistical analyses.
-Portfolio net exposure is based on a process to quantify market risk by comparing volatility expectations across various time frames, as expressed by 30-day and 90-day implied volatility indexes and VIX Index futures.
-In general, a "long volatility" environment is one in which near-term volatility expectations are above longer-term volatility expectations.
-Similarly, a "short volatility" environment is characterized by lower near-term volatility expectations relative to longer-term expectations.
+Portfolio net exposure is based on a proprietary process to quantify market risk by comparing volatility expectations across various time frames, as expressed by 30-day and 90-day implied volatility indexes and VIX futures.
+In general, a "hedge on" environment is one in which near-term volatility expectations are above longer-term volatility expectations.
+Similarly, a "hedge off" environment is characterized by lower near-term volatility expectations relative to longer-term expectations.
+Each day, the portfolio managers use this analysis to determine the Fund's S&P 500 exposure and the extent to which VIX-linked instruments, if any, will be used to hedge the S&P 500 exposure.
+Based on the direction and strength of signals from the portfolio managers' analysis, they determine on a discretionary basis in which instrument(s) to invest.